IsaacBell/microservices-template-2024/README.md

 # Micro-Services Template

-This template is intended to be used by teams or companies, to create enterprise-scale microservice architectures quickly with a reasonable set of defaults.
+This template allows for the to quick generation of enterprise-scale microservice architectures with a reasonable set of defaults.

+## Features

+### Service Discovery and Configuration:

+- etcd: Distributed key-value store for service discovery and configuration management.

+### Framework and Libraries:

+- Kratos: Go microservices framework with built-in support for gRPC and other features.
+- gRPC: High-performance RPC framework for inter-service communication.
+- gorm: ORM library for database interactions.
+- JWT: JSON Web Tokens for authentication and authorization.

+### Databases:

+- Redis: In-memory data store for caching and quick data access.
+- CockroachDB: Distributed SQL database for persistent data storage.

+### Messaging and Streaming:

+- Kafka: Distributed streaming platform for event-driven communication and data pipelines.

+### Observability and Monitoring:

+- Prometheus: Monitoring and alerting system for collecting metrics.
+- Jaeger: Distributed tracing system for monitoring and troubleshooting microservices.
+- OpenTelemetry: Observability framework for distributed tracing, metrics, and logging.

+### API Analytics and Monitoring:

+- Moesif: API analytics and monitoring platform for insights into API usage and customer behavior.

+### Potential Additions (TBA):

+- Sentry or Datadog: Error tracking and monitoring platforms for identifying and resolving issues.
+- Docker: Containerization platform for packaging and deploying microservices.
+- Kubernetes: Container orchestration system for automating deployment, scaling, and management of containerized applications.

+## Architecture

 The architecture is built on top of [Kratos](https://go-kratos.dev/en/), a framework for rolling out microservices.
-A growing team will quickly find need to convert sections of the app into submodules for organization and repo size management - this is expected and the template code is structured to not lose organization as systems grow.
+A growing codebase will eventually bring about the need to convert sections of the app into submodules for organization and repo size management - the folder structure is designed to easily support this scenario.

-This template uses gRPC as well as REST.
-They are configured together using protofiles.
+When a service is started, it runs gRPC and REST servers concurrently.
+They are configured jointly using protofiles (see: [protobuf docs](api)).
 Both gRPC and HTTP servers are run concurrently for each service.
 Services are modular are isolated - they can be configured to run independently on many machines, horizontally scaled, auto-scaled, or otherwise deployed as needed.

 The main (core) service can be run using `make execute`.
-This service, by default, handles user operations and some financial services.
+This service handles user operations and (optionally) some others.
 End users should choose what services they will need.

 Google's [Wire](https://github.com/google/wire/tree/main) tool is used for compile-time dependency injection.
 See Wire's [User Guide](https://github.com/google/wire/blob/main/docs/guide.md), [FAQ](https://github.com/google/wire/blob/main/docs/faq.md), and [Best Practices](https://github.com/google/wire/blob/main/docs/best-practices.md) document for further reference on how Wire works.